Macdonald polynomials, Laumon spaces and perverse coherent sheaves

 \sec{comnot}{Combinatorial notations}

-\ssec{mapo}{Macdonald polynomials} We follow the notations in~\cite{Mac}, cf. also~\cite{NS}.
+\ssec{mapo}{Macdonald polynomials} We follow the notations in~\cite{Mac} (especially, part VI), cf. also~\cite{NS}.
 Let $N$ be a positive integer and $q,\st$ be independent indeterminates.
-Let $\Lambda_{N,\BF}$ be the space of homogeneous symmetric polynomials of degree $N$ with coefficients in $\BF={\BQ}(q,\st)$.
+Let $\Lambda_{N,\BF}$ be the ring of symmetric polynomials in $N$ variables with coefficients in $\BF={\BQ}(q,\st)$.
 Set

 For a partition $\lambda$, the Macdonald polynomial $P_\lambda(y;q,\st)\in \Lambda_{N,F}$ is uniquely characterized by the conditions: